 The ConvexBT is designed for testing and also for full integration into the robotic element to measure the force pressure during use.
 ConvexBT is available in multiple capacities, including our latest release of the 500lb and 1Klb models.

 A customer came to Interface with a robotic arm product that would be used to lift and move delicate objects, such as a glass bottle, in an automated environment.
-The goal in using Interface was to find a force measurement product that could ensure the robotic arm did not damage the products it was moving by applying to much force.
-The main component that Interface products would be applied to by the robotic arms’ clamp.
-The objective was monitoring the grabbing pressure of the clamp and ensure that the device would stop applying pressure when the necessary forced was used to pick up the object without doing damage.
+The goal in using Interface was to find a force measurement product that could ensure the robotic arm did not damage the products it was moving by applying too much force.
+The main component that Interface products would be applied to is the robotic arms’ clamp.
+The objective was monitoring the grabbing pressure of the clamp and ensure that the device would stop applying pressure when the necessary force was used to pick up the object without doing damage.

-Using its new line of Load Button Load Cells, ConvexBT, and a DMA2 DIN Rail Mount Signal Conditioner, Interface provided a solution that would produces an electric signal on the clamping process that tells a controller to have the device stop applying pressure.
+Using its new line of Load Button Load Cells, ConvexBT, and a DMA2 DIN Rail Mount Signal Conditioner, Interface provided a solution that would produce an electric signal on the clamping process that tells a controller to have the device stop applying pressure.
 Two ConvexBT products were connected underneath the rubber pads on both sides of the robotic arm clamping device.
 When the clamps made contact and applied pressure, the DMA2 Signal Conditioner converted the signal from the ConvexBT from MV/V to volts to a PLC controller.
 This signal tells the controller when to have the robotic arm stop applying clamping force.

 Ultimately, the two ConvexBT Load Button Load Cells were able to accurately measure the amount of pressure applied to the object the robotic arm was lifting and moving without causing any harm or damage to the object.